AviatrixSystems/Docs/Support/support_center_terraform.rst

 If you were using the master branch in the past, please move to the right release based branch as listed above to avoid incompatibility issues.

 **NOTE:** As of Aviatrix Controller Release 5.0, our Aviatrix Terraform provider is now officially recognized by Hashicorp.
 Customers may now simply source our provider within the "providers" block in the ``~/.terraformrc`` on Linux/ Unix by specifying the Release version.
-For Windows, the file should be ``%APPDATA%\terraform.rc``.
+For Windows, the file should be ``%APPDATA%\terraform.rc``

 ::

   provider {
     "aviatrix" = "$GOPATH/bin/terraform-provider-aviatrix"
     version = 2.2.0